Humans, like all social species, have some form of governance. Social species need their ‘alpha male’, even if that’s a queen in a beehive.

 Being a more complicated species than bees, hierarchical governance is multi-layered.
 Even within our species, the more sophisticated the culture/civilization, the more layers.
 Hunter gather groups have few, if any, layers — no courts, parliaments, congresses, or special interest clubs.

 Whether a governance system is benevolent or ruthless has little to do with whether it is a democracy or not.
-After all, under the United State’s democratic system, we had slavery, killed countless Indians, destroyed the environment, and so on.
+After all, under the United State’s democratic system, we had slavery, killed Indians, and despoiled the environment.
 Moreover, citizens with the loudest mouths or the fattest wallets dominate our free speech.

 In the end, it is all about power.
 The big powerful dog is the leader of the pack.
 Civilizations have more sophisticated ways to express power.
 In a capitalist country like ours, money is the big power dog.
-In other lands, ideological ‘dogs’ hold the reins of power (e.g., religious, communist).
+In Islamic and communist regimes, ideological ‘dogs’ hold the reins of power.

-Jim Cramer (2), a veteran of Wall Street, had an interesting and insightful observation in Stop Trading, Listen to Cramer on this power aspect.
-Essentially, Cramer bemoans the ironic discrepancy between what we say and what we do, and how money influences US politics.
-The struggle to accept how things actually are versus the story we want to believe is extremely difficult (See The Story Trumps Truth).
+Jim Cramer, a veteran of Wall Street, has a useful observation on this power aspect.
+He bemoans the ironic discrepancy between what we say and what we do, and how money influences US politics.
+The struggle to accept how things actually are versus the story we want to believe is extremely difficult (See The Story Trumps Truth.)

 (1) The Mandate of Heaven (天命) was a principle used to justify the power of the emperor of China.
 According to this belief, the heavens, which embody the natural order and will of the universe, bestows its mandate to a just ruler.
 I see this more simply as, whatever happens happens naturally, or as chapter 5 says, Heaven and earth are ruthless, and treat the myriad creatures as straw dogs.